About Me

 Email Alerts: If you are NOT receiving emails from me alerting you each time there is a new posting on Jackspotpourri, just send me your email address and we’ll see that you do.
 And if you are forwarding a posting to someone, you might suggest that they do the same, so they will be similarly alerted.
 You can pass those email addresses to me by email at jacklippman18@gmail.com

-More on the Sources of Information in Jackspotpourri: The sources of information used by Jackspotpourri include a delivered local daily ‘printed’ newspaper (now the South Florida Sun Sentinel.
-I've given up on the Palm Beach Post) and what appears in my daily email; that includes the views of many contributors, including the New York Times and other respected journals.
+More on the Sources of Information in Jackspotpourri: The sources of information used by Jackspotpourri include a delivered local daily ‘printed’ newspaper (now the South Florida Sun Sentinel) and what appears in my daily email; that includes the views of many contributors, including the New York Times and other respected journals.

 Following such ‘AI’ search results, there follows the other results of my search.
 Unlike the anonymous AI-generated summaries, the sources of these results are clearly indicated, giving them a greater credibility than any AI summary.
 It comes down to who YOU want to be in the driver’s seat in seeking information: yourself or something else (Artificial Intelligence), the structure of which somewhere along the way had to have been created by others, with whose identity I am neither familiar nor comfortable.
 At least when I read a column by Timothy Snyder, for example, I know from where it comes, and to some extent, what to expect.